Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-1/03-Intro-to-NGS-data-analysis-II.md

 > *NOTE:* It usually makes sense to set `outSAMtype` to `BAM SortedByCoordinate`, so that I do not need to convert the default SAM file output by STAR to BAM, then sort it.
 However, since we want to look inside the file at the alignments, we are creating a SAM first, and will convert to a BAM afterwards.

 As with most aligning, there are many options that can be set to control how read mapping is performed and define properties of alignments that can be generated.
-The setting you need to use depend you your data type and analysis workflow.
+The settings you need to use depend you your data type and analysis workflow.
 Always read the documentation for the aligner you are using in detail.

 **Alignment output**